Last Updated on January 3, 2021 by Lori Geurin

 If you’re currently dealing with dental issues, take care of them right away.
 Poor oral health can lead to cavities, periodontal disease, and loss of teeth or erosion of gums, which can, in turn, lead to heart disease.
 It’s all connected, and diabetes can only make things worse.

 Keeping things under control requires preventative care as well as the care of existing problems, so talk to your dentist about your options, particularly if your oral health has significantly declined.
-It might be time to take additional measures like considering dental implants.

 4. Quit smoking